 DUAL ENROLLMENT - Dual Enrollment is an opportunity available to high school students.
 To be eligible in an area tested by the MME or a college readiness assessment (i.e., EXPLORE or PLAN), the student must achieve a qualifying score as defined by the Michigan Department of Education College and Career Readiness Benchmark scores.
 To be eligible in a non-tested area, the student must gain prior approval from the high school principal and be able to identify why this would be in the students best interest.
+Students must successfully exhaust the GHHS curriculum in the subject area they want to pursue in college courses.
 Interested students should schedule an appointment with their counselor to see if they qualify for this opportunity.